PatSunter/credo/doc/examples/run-modify-systest-direct.rst

 .. include:: ../../../StgFEM/SysTest/RegressionTests/testAll.py
    :literal:

-This Python script uses UWA to run several system tests, and process their results.
+This Python script uses CREDO to run several system tests, and process their results.
 To see it in practice, cd to that directory and then run the script (since it's set as executable, you don't need to invoke Python explicitly).
 You should see output starting with::